He lost an eye and a hand in a fireworks accident.

 The building itself is quite the architectural sight, with 23 patios and courtyards linked by pink tile corridors.

 Of all the Jose Clemente Orozco paintings in Guadalajara, “Man of Fire” is the most intriguing (and one of the most famous).

 Gracing the Cabanas’ lofty ceiling, the “Man of Fire” mural shows a blazing man in flames rising upward – from torment toward enlightenment?
 Two other men encircle him.

 When we walked around while also looking up, it appeared the vividly painted orange, black and grey figures also moved around in a circle.

-We also saw many more Orozco murals at the governor’s palace, which is now a museum.
+We also saw many more Orozco murals at the governor’s palace in Guadalajara, which is now a museum.

 Most striking is the huge painting of a feisty white-haired Father Miguel Hidalgo wielding a burning torch, which greets you while climbing the staircase.